SocialGouv/cdtn-monolog/README.md

 ### ENV variable

-As this project lies between different services, it can be useful to describe the different environment variable :
+As this project lies between different services, it is useful to understand the different environment variables :

 ```
 MATOMO_URL # URL of the Matomo server where raw logs can be found
 AZ_STORAGE_TOKEN # Azure token to push dump to Azure blob
 ELASTIC_URL # URL of the Elastic instance where the logs are stored eventually
 ELASTIC_TOKEN # Token to use the Elastic API, read-only token is enough for the query lib
+CDTN_API_URL # URL of the CDTN API required to generate a cache of the search engine results
 ```

 ## Log storage